anibalvelarde/bitwise-stor-dot-net/README.md

 # bitwise-stor-dot-net

 A `dot.net`-based library for managing/storing up to 31 Boolean switches within an integer value.
+This is a port to .NET from the JavaScript (NPM) version of this same library, [`bitwise-stor` NPM Package](https://www.npmjs.com/package/@aevnpm/bitwise-stor).

 ## Install
 Using the `.NET Core` CLI